patrickstowell/PHY303-Lectures/_sources/phy303-unit8-compoundreactions.md

 The independence hypothesis essentially says that the reaction a + A → C* → B + b factorises into two halves: a + A → C* and C* → B + b.
 Its cross section is therefore given by
 \[ \sigma_{(a,b)}B = \sigma_{a+A→C*} \times BR(C* → B + b), \]
 where BR(C* → B + b) represents the branching ratio of the excited nucleus C* into the final state B + b.
-This can be tested by comparing the results of different projectile/target combinations which
+This can be tested by comparing the results of different projectile/target combinations which should produce the same compound nucleus.

-12

-should produce the same compound nucleus.
 Results of such tests generally confirm the broad expectations of the independence hypothesis, albeit with some differences in detail (see for example figure 5).

 #### 8.2 Resonances
 The probability of a compound-nucleus reaction is greatly enhanced if the centre-of-mass energy of the projectile-plus-target system coincides with an excited state of the compound nucleus.
 This produces a spike in the cross section known as a resonance (see figure 6).

 ![Alt text](image-60.png)

-The text from your image is:

 In a compound-nucleus reaction A(a, b)B, the shape of the resonance corresponding to an excited state with energy \(E_R\) and spin \(J\) is given by the Breit-Wigner distribution
 \[ \sigma_{BW}(E) = \frac{\pi}{(k)^2} \frac{(2J + 1)}{(2I_a + 1)(2I_A + 1)} \frac{\Gamma_a(E)\Gamma_b(E)}{(E - E_R)^2 + \Gamma(E)^2/4}, \]